markymauro13/Algorithms-And-LinkedLists/README.md

 # Algorithms-And-LinkedLists
-A program that operates on a linked list of nodes that each contain an integer.
+A program that uses insertion sort, selection sort, and linked lists.